 Disciple, Daughter, Sister, Athlete, Consultant, Teacher

-Chantelle Anderson is a former professional athlete and award-winning medical sales representative turned confidence coach.
+Chantelle Anderson is a former professional athlete and award-winning medical sales representative turned spiritual entrepreneur.

-She specializes in helping others build the confidence they need to get what they want.
+She specializes in helping others get closer to God as they build the confidence they need to live the life He's called them to.
 Chantelle's joy is infectious and she leaves others inspired and equipped to succeed.

-Her mission is to provide a million women with the tools to build confidence in themselves, walk in their full potential and impact the world in a positive way.
+Her mission is to provide a million women with the tools to build identity and confidence in Jesus, walk in their full potential and impact the world in an exponential way.

 “Pass it on.”

 Have you ever looked back at your life and thought, “There’s no way I went through that just for me”?